-Coastal metro areas should see lower rain chances, while inland and Southwest Florida could experience more numerous downpours.
+Coastal metro areas should see lower rain chances during the afternoon, while inland and the west coast of Florida could experience more numerous downpours.
 Temperatures will remain hotter than average, with many spots reaching the low to mid-90s.

 Looking ahead into next week, South Florida settles into a classic early wet-season setup.
 Expect a daily cycle of sunshine, heat, and scattered afternoon storms, with the greatest rain chances in the late night/early morning along the east coast, transitioning inland around the lake and across Southwest Florida late in the day.